AlSch092/UltimateDRM/README.md

 ** This project was started on July 19, 2025, and might not have many files yet
 ** There is no such thing as an 'uncrackable DRM' - any code or binaries run on a client machine can be tampered with enough effort

-## Features:
+## Current Features:
+- Settings class which controls which types of DRM checks to occur
-- Memory protections
+- Memory protections/anti-tamper
 - Licensing  (not yet finished)
 - Integrity checks (periodic checksums, loaded module checks)
 - Blocks multiple client instances
+- Checks for and blocks threads spawning on addresses outside of any loaded module (<Windows 10 only)
+- Checks the parent process against a whitelist
+- Optionally enforces code signing via Authenticode APIs
+- Anti-debugging checks and thread hiding from debuggers

 ## How to use:
 The project is a static library (.lib) which you can include in your C++ project, along with the `DRM.hpp` header file.
 You can then create a `DRM` class object and call the `Protect` function.
 Please see `DRMTest/DRMTest.cpp` for an example of how to implement this into your own project.

 ## Testing
 The `DRMTest` folder contains a project which links to `UltimateDRM.lib` and tests different features of it.
-A failed test returns -1 from its `main` function, while a successful test returns 0.
+A failed test returns non-zero from its `main` function, while a successful test returns 0.

+GitHub Actions is being used to conduct automated tests, and will trigger each time a code push is done.
+So far this is just a simple build + run workflow.

 ## Licensing
 Anyone is free to use this project.
 If you end up using it in a project that is for commercial purposes and makes money, credits would be appreciated at the least.